Tanzin v. Tanvir: Supreme Court

 The FBI agents, supported by the federal government, petitioned their case to the Supreme Court, which granted certiorari in November 2019.
 The government in its petition claimed that the Second Circuit's decision would clear "the way for a slew of future suits against national security officials, criminal investigators, correctional officers and countless other federal employees, seeking to hold them personally liable for alleged burdens on any of the myriad religious practices engaged in by the people of our nation."

 Oral arguments for the case were held on October 6, 2020 via teleconference because of the ongoing COVID-19 pandemic.
 Justice Amy Coney Barrett had not yet been confirmed by the Senate to replace Ruth Bader Ginsburg and so took no part in the case.

 The Court issued its decision on December 10, 2020.
 The unanimous decision was written by Justice Clarence Thomas and upheld the Second Circuit's decision that under the RFRA, monetary damages may be sought against federal agents.

 Thomas stated, "For certain injuries, such as respondents' wasted plane tickets, effective relief consists of damages, not an injunction."
 He rejected the arguments from the government that they needed to protect the agents from such lawsuits: "To be sure, there may be policy reasons why Congress may wish to shield Government employees from personal liability, and Congress is free to do so.
 But there are no constitutional reasons why we must do so in its stead."
 He also said that the officers in question might escape liability under the principle of qualified immunity.

+Later proceedings

 On remand the District Court and Second Circuit agreed that the agents were entitled to qualified immunity.